SeanBunch/Eve-API/README.md

 I wonder if the "fs" library could write all of the data to a new file from the csv.
 Then the data would be in the applicaiton and I could run search algorithms on the local file instead of making API calls to the database.

+# new item:
+Need to take closer look at React v18 vs v16 I was used to before.

 ## Mmm...
 What might be the performance impact of these 2 different ways be?